PoisotLab/2015_ms_datamining/ms.md

 (UOC-1101) and Rutherford Discovery Fellowship, both administered by the Royal Society of New Zealand.
 We thank Kévin Cazelles for constructive comments on the manuscript.
 We thank Anne Bruneau and Andrew Gonzalez for organizing the workshop at which this approach was first discussed.
+We thank Ross Mounce and one anonymous reviewer for comments on the manuscript.

 # References